-Eight Recorded Monuments are located within 1km of the proposed 400kV line (Figure 7.6).
+Eight Recorded Monuments are located within 1km of the proposed 400kV line (Figure 5.5).
 The majority (7) of the sites are located to the north of the proposed line with one monument located to the southwest of the proposed line in the townland of Ballygormil South.
 Five monument types are represented; Enclosures (3), Moated sites (1), Field Systems (2), Water Mill (1) and an unclassified castle (1).
-None of the monuments located within the relevant way leaves for the proposed 400kV line were accessed as part of the field survey as landowner permission was not granted.
+None of the monuments located within the relevant way leaves for the proposed 400kV line were accessed as part of the field survey.
+Landowner permission was not granted.
 As none of the monuments have any above ground expression, it is considered that the use of aerial photography is more beneficial here than field inspection.
-Furthermore, it was through an inspection of aerial photographs in 1990 that led to their initial discovery.
+Furthermore, it was through an inspection of aerial photographs in 1990 that led to their discovery.

-Figure 7.6 Recorded Monuments within 1km of Unit 2
+Figure 5.5 Recorded Monuments within 1km of Unit 2

 Eight of the eight (100%) recorded monuments within 1km of the proposed 400kV line are levelled with no visible surface trace.
 No negative visual impacts are anticipated in this regard therefore.
 The presence of extensive field systems (cropmarks) adjacent to and to the north of the proposed 400kV line however demonstrates the occupation of the area in the early medieval and medieval periods.
-While none of the proposed structures are to be constructed within any identified field systems or cropmark sites, the presence of an archaeologist on site during the construction phase of the project is essential in this regard.
-Archaeological testing of the bases of the 400 kV masts along this route should be undertaken prior to the commencement of development.
+While none of the proposed structures are proposed to be constructed within any identified field systems or cropmark sites, the presence of an archaeologist on site during the construction phase of the project is essential in this regard.
+In order to confirm the preliminary conclusions made in this environmental report, archaeological testing of the bases of the 400 kV masts along this route should be undertaken prior to the commencement of development.
+Furthermore, access routes should be selected in a manner which avoids traversing the recorded monuments.

-RMP Easting Northing Description Townland Distance to Unit 2 LA018-005 252690 194720 Enclosure POWELSTOWN 615m LA018-006 252690 194970 Enclosure POWELSTOWN 812m LA018-013 253469 194505 Enclosure LOUGHTEEOG 338m LA018-014 252350 193320 Water mill - horizontal-wheeled BALLYGORMILL SOUTH 981m LA018-049001 253890 194620 Castle - unclassified LOUGHTEEOG 739m LA018-066 252902 194284 Moated site LOUGHTEEOG 167m LA018-067 253039 194360 Field system LOUGHTEEOG 20-25m LA018-068 252777 194376 Field system MONEY UPPER 290m
+Distance RMP Easting Northing Description Townland to Unit 2 LA018-005 252690 194720 Enclosure POWELSTOWN 615m LA018-006 252690 194970 Enclosure POWELSTOWN 812m LA018-013 253469 194505 Enclosure LOUGHTEEOG 338m LA018-014 252350 193320 Water mill BALLYGORMILL 981m - horizontal-wheeled SOUTH LA018-049001 253890 194620 Castle - unclassified LOUGHTEEOG 739m LA018-066 252902 194284 Moated site LOUGHTEEOG 167m LA018-067 253039 194360 Field system LOUGHTEEOG 20-25m LA018-068 252777 194376 Field system MONEY UPPER 290m

-Table 7.4 Recorded monuments within 1km of Unit 2
+Table 5.4 Recorded monuments within 1km of Unit 2